monfera/crosslink/README.md

 # crosslink.js

-Status: under active development, the API will change significantly.
+A compact and fast data propagation library for use with higher level libraries or reactive programming.
+Under active development, the API is still evolving.

 Install:
 ```